 Good ideas require creative thinking.
 Creative thinking requires time, the right mindset and sometimes the right environment.
 We may not have each of these at any given time, but as we move into the future to become a better organization it’s important that our approach to growth, saving resources and productivity is done carefully and with purpose.
 In recent years we’ve embarked on a journey to unveil innovation at an uncontrollable rate and may have been done blindly and without purpose.
-Let me state the innovation is great, but how your approach innovation can be wrong.
+Let me state the innovation is great, but how we approach innovation can be wrong.
 These days no matter what organization you’re a part of it’s all about innovation.
 One has to ask, “What are we really trying to change?”
 Isn’t that the whole point of innovation…to change?
 Most organizations are not ready for change and here we are asking people to innovate when most have never needed to, nor have ever been taught how to innovate.

 You wouldn’t throw a child into a pool of water if they didn’t know how to swim, but yet, here we are, throwing our teams into a pool of water knowing they don’t know how to swim.
 The innovation pool that is.
 To become an innovative culture requires us to challenge and change our current adaptive culture.
 We have been taught to follow policy and follow instruction.
 Where is the change in doing so?
 How are we preparing our members to switch to an innovative mindset?
 We’ve been taught through policy, guidance and instructions that straying from the rules is the wrong way to get the job done.
 Thinking out of the box requires a change in mindset.
 How do we change a culture born to follow rules to flip the switch to take risks on an idea?
 This notion of innovation poses more questions than our plan describes.
 Now that I think of it, what’s the plan for innovation, again?